BeechatNetworkSystemsLtd/BeechatVault/README.md

 Beechat Vault tag is an NFC tag consisting of:
 * High efficiency multi-layer custom NFC 13.56 MHz antenna,
 * M24SR64-Y ST-Microelectronics IC,
-* Super small 5x5 mm size.
+* Super small 9.7mm x 9.7mm x 1.4mm size.
+* 200 year data retention rate

 The idea arose as we needed a low-cost way to store many private keys, securely.
 Our post-quantum private keys are very large (>1KiB) so we couldn't use common tags on the market (such as NTAG213).